MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/meeting-prep-card.md

 Meeting are vital for healthy collaboration.
 Better meeting practices can improve productivity, information sharing, innovation, decision-making, and team connectedness.
 Read more about best practices for running effective meetings in [this playbook](https://opdhsblobprod03.blob.core.windows.net/contents/c061aa4c5f284dcfb016c4d96b230182/95fb77fe28fe39b17203a7456d0dd375?sv=2015-04-05&sr=b&sig=o8cKngRwoHzQtgoIV%2Blbt6PfYaPkhxOrGNY3pj94AsI%3D&st=2019-07-22T16%3A46%3A11Z&se=2019-07-23T16%3A56%3A11Z&sp=r).

-The meeting preparation card shows you a list of upcoming meetings that you have organized.
-It lets you evaluate whether your meeting is ready to go.
+The meeting preparation card shows you a list of upcoming meetings that you have organized, and it helps you evaluate whether each meeting is ready to go.

 #### To view and use the meeting preparation card